Zamus/git-search-repositories-api-test/README.md

 - We need to define and design a testing strategy, as well as implementing some automated test cases for it.
 - CI implementation is out of scope for this, but it will get a mention in how it would work inside the testing strategy.
 - Used a couple of libraries/frameworks that are commonly used along the testing community to accomplish this, so that we could focus on the strategy and scenarios.
-  - Libraries used in this repository
+  - Dependencies used in this repository
     - JDK11
     - Maven 3.6.1
     - io.rest-assured v4.1.2